Suffering post ‘Lympic blues? Guide to what’s on in London in autumn 2012

 The spectacle is known as the oldest and largest civic procession in the world.
 The three-mile procession includes floats, music and animals and a fly-past and normally starts at Mansion House at 11am with spectators free to line the route.
 In the evening, a spectacular fireworks show takes place between Waterloo and Blackfriars Bridges.
 Visit the Lord Mayor’s Show website for more information.

-Posted on 29 September 2012, in Activities, Festivals, London, Nightlife, Tourist Attractions and tagged london, November 2013, October 2013, Things to do in London, What's On Guide.
+Posted on 29 Sep 2012, in Activities, Festivals, London, Nightlife, Tourist Attractions and tagged Things to do in London, What's On Guide.
 Bookmark the permalink.
 1 Comment.